 Health Emergencies in Large Populations (H.E.L.P.)
 Course

-A training course for managing relief operations in humanitarian crises
+A multidisciplinary course for managing humanitarian operations in disasters, conflicts, and other crises.

 Location: Honolulu, Hawaii, USA

-The H.E.L.P. course is offered by the Center for Excellence in Disaster Management and Humanitarian Assistance (CFE-DM) in joint collaboration with the International Committee of the Red Cross (ICRC) and the partnership of University of Hawaii’s Office of Public Health Studies.
-The Center is celebrating its 20th year conducting the H.E.L.P. course and has graduated over 550 participants from diverse backgrounds in public health, medicine, humanitarian assistance and disaster management.
+The Center for Excellence in Disaster Management and Humanitarian Assistance (CFE-DM) will conduct its 22nd annual H.E.L.P. course, held in joint collaboration with the International Committee of the Red Cross (ICRC), World Health Organization (WHO), and the University of Hawaii’s Office of Public Health Studies, from 09-20 September 2019 in Honolulu, Hawaii..

 A Joint Effort